Snackels/WRO_Future-Engineer_Sunflower/README.md

 ### This Github repository contains:
 - Team information
-- Design process
+- Design Process
-- Program explaination
+- Program Explanation

 <br><br><br><br>

 # **Part 1: About our team.**
 *YBR-Sunflower* is a team of three.
 All the team members are students at Yothinburana School.
-Here are team members.
+Here are the team members.
 1. Vorawet Narkglom, 15 years old, programmer.

 2. Sakolnat Raktaengan, 15 years old, robot designer.